 Important: If nanoparticles have absorbance at or close to 540 nm, removal of these particles from supernatant will be required before proceeding to the next step.
 For example, 10 - 50 nm colloidal gold nanoparticles have absorbance at 535 nm.
-After step 18, supernatants should be transferred to fresh tubes and centrifuged 30 min at 18, 000xg.
-The method for nanoparticle removal from supernatant is nanoparticles specific, and when utilized, appropriate validation experiments should be conducted to ensure that a given separation procedure does not affect assay performance.
+After step 6.18, supernatants should be transferred to fresh tubes and centrifuged 30 min at 18, 000xg.
+Method of nanoparticle removal from supernatant is nanoparticles specific, and when applied, appropriate validation experiments should be conducted to ensure that a given separation procedure does not affect assay performance.
 In certain cases, removal of particles is not feasible.
-In such instances, assay results obtained for a particle incubated with blood is adjusted by subtracting results obtained for the same particle in the "minus blood" control (refer to samples in Rack 2, step 13).
+When this is the case, assay results obtained for a particle incubated with blood are adjusted by subtracting results obtained for the same particle in "minus blood" control (see section 6.13 and refer to samples in Rack 2).

 Examples of interference and ways to remove it are shown in Figures 2 and 3.

-- 19. Prepare a fresh set of calibrators and quality controls. - 20.
-Prepare inhibition enhancement controls by spiking positive control supernatant from step 18 with nanoparticles to the same final particle concentration as in the test samples. - 21.
-To a fresh 96 well plate, add 200 μ L of blank reagent, calibrators, quality controls or total blood hemoglobin sample (TBHd) prepared by combining 400 μ L of blood from step 9 with 5.0 mL of CMH reagent.
-Fill two wells for each calibrator, four wells for blank and each quality control, and six wells for TBHd sample.
-As before, position all test samples between quality controls on the plate (See Plate Map 2 example in Appendix). - 22.
-Add 100 μ L per well of test samples and controls (positive, negative, and vehicle with and without blood) prepared in step 18 as well as IEC from step 20.
-Test each sample in duplicate. - 23.
-Add 100 μL of CMH Reagent to each well containing sample and controls.
+- 6.19 Prepare a fresh set of calibrators and quality controls. - 6.20 Prepare inhibition enhancement controls by spiking positive control supernatant from step 6.18 with nanoparticles at the final particle concentration as in the test samples. - 6.21 To a fresh 96-well plate, add 200 μL of blank reagent, calibrators, quality controls or total blood hemoglobin sample (TBHd) prepared by combining 400 μL of blood from step 6.9 with 5.0 mL of CMH reagent.
+Fill 2 wells for each calibrator, 4 wells for blank and each quality control, and 6 wells for TBHd sample.
+As before, position all test samples between quality controls on the plate (See Example Plate Map 2 in Appendix). - 6.22 Add 100 μL per well of test samples and controls (positive, negative, and vehicle with and without blood) prepared in step 6.18 as well as IEC from step 6.20.
+Test each sample in duplicate. - 6.23 Add 100 μL of CMH reagent to each well containing sample and controls.

-Important: Do not add CMH Reagent to wells containing calibration standards, quality controls and TBHd. - 24.
-Cover plate with plate sealer and gently shake on a plate shaker (e.g., LabLine shaker, speed settings 2-3, or as appropriate for a given shaker). - 25.
-Read the absorbance at 540 nm to determine concentration of hemoglobin.
+Note: Do not add CMH reagent to wells containing calibration standards, quality controls and TBHd.

+- 6.24 Cover plate with plate sealer and gently shake on a plate shaker (LabLine shaker speed settings 2-3 or as appropriate for a given shaker). - 6.25 Read the absorbance at 540 nm to determine concentration of hemoglobin.

 Remember to use the dilution factor 18 for samples and controls and dilution factor 13.5 for TBHd.